triton-inference-server/model_navigator/examples/models/torch/resnet50_nvidia_deep_learning_examples/README.md

 . ./install.sh
 ```

 This script downloads the model repository and dummy version of ImageNet dataset.
-To use the origina ImageNet dataset on which the model was trained on please follow [instructions](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/resnet50v1.5/README.md#2-download-and-preprocess-the-dataset) from the model repository and in the next step specify the dataset directory with `--data-path` argument.
+To use the original ImageNet dataset on which the model was trained on, please follow [instructions](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/resnet50v1.5/README.md#2-download-and-preprocess-the-dataset) from the model repository and in the next step specify the dataset directory with `--data-path` argument.

 ## Run optimization